Ruchika-2003/Software_Plagiarism_Detection_Tool/README.md

 #
 ## Features
 - Accurate Plagiarism Detection :
 Software Plagiarism Detection Tool leverages the concept of abstract syntax trees (ASTs) to assess the structural resemblance between code samples.
-It employs the Zhang-Shasha algorithm to compute the minimum number of edit operations required to transform one AST into another.This value is then utilized to calculate the percentage similarity between the input code snippets.
+It employs the Zhang-Shasha algorithm to compute the minimum number of edit operations required to transform one AST into another.
+This value is then utilized to calculate the percentage similarity between the input code snippets.

 - User-Friendly Input :
 Users can input either the names of individual files or directories containing multiple files for analysis.
 The tool processes these inputs and generates comprehensive reports.